AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/VPC flow logs/Usage notes.md

 -   Projects and Logstores

+    **Note:**

-    **Note:** You must not delete the projects or Logstores that are related to VPC flow logs.
+    -   You must not delete the projects or Logstores that are related to VPC flow logs.
 Otherwise, the flow logs cannot be sent to Log Service.
+    -   After the VPC flow log feature is enabled, the data retention period of the Logstores that store VPC flow logs is forcibly changed to 7 days.
 -   Dedicated dashboards

     After you enable the VPC flow log feature, three dedicated dashboards are automatically created for VPC flow logs.